Mostovik71/UniversityNN/Mostovik's README.md

 Hi, this is my version of the project (torch-like library).
-The creator of the project is @nikita-savelyevv.
+The creator of the project is @nikita-savelyevv(https://github.com/nikita-savelyevv).